 Every character begins play with 90 XP.
 This may be spent on any skills that the character can afford.

-All characters may wield a single weapon up to 36 inches long in one or two hands to call SINGLE.
-The abilities to wield a longer weapon, wield more than one weapon at a time, use a shield or to use a higher damage call must be bought with XP.
+All characters should have an 'on-hand' which they can call use to call SINGLE and parry with a single weapon up to 36 inches long (though they may wield the weapon in two hands).
+A character can switch their on-hand at any time.
+The abilities to use a longer weapon, use more than one weapon at a time, use a shield, or to use a higher damage call must be bought with XP.

 Racial packages may affect your default skills (for instance, Elemental Elves have one fewer hit on their limbs).

-Some skills are considered ‘innate skills’, and can often be used in circumstances where other skills cannot be used.
-These include literacy, the ability to speak another language, and the ability to wear armour.
-If a skill is innate it will be mentioned in the skill’s description.
+Some skills are considered innate skills, and can often be used in circumstances where other skills cannot be used.
+These include the ability to speak another language, and the ability to wear armour.
+If a skill is innate it will be mentioned in the skill's description.
 All inherent skills, other than the ability to call damage, are considered innate skills.

 - Characters earn XP (Experience Points) for going on adventures, and attending interactives

 - XP is used to purchase skills in downtime